When It’s Just the Attorney at the Mediation.

 About the Author: Ken Strongman (www.kpstrongman.com) has years of experience and a growing national reputation as a mediator and arbitrator.
 He has successfully resolved more than a thousand disputes in the fields of construction defects, real estate, intellectual property, and employment.
 He is also a Mediator and Arbitrator for FINRA.

-© 2013 Ken Strongman.
+© 2022 Ken Strongman.
 All Rights Reserved.
-Please do not copy or repost without permission.
+Please do not copy or re-post without permission.